New England ski areas offer a diverse range of skiing, snowboarding, tubing, and other snow sports.

 More: Skiing and snowboarding lessons for kids and adults; excellent spring skiing; 1/2 mile long zip rider

-What's special: Offering close-up views of Mount Washington, Mount Adams, and Mount Madison, Wildcat Mountain is rumored to have the best views of any ski area in New England; also has the longest top-to-bottom runs, at 2.75 miles, in New England, as well as New England's most powerful quad chairlift (2,112' vertical in 6 minutes); interchangeable season passes and left tickets with Attitash
+What's special: Offering close-up views of Mount Washington, Mount Adams, and Mount Madison, Wildcat Mountain is rumored to have the best views of any ski area in New England; also has the longest top-to-bottom runs, at 2.75 miles, in New England, as well as New England's most powerful quad chairlift (2,112' vertical in 6 minutes); interchangeable season passes and lift tickets with Attitash

 Where to stay:

-More Information: 1-603-466-3326; Wildcat Mountain website; photo courtesy of Wildcat Mountain
+More Information: 1-603-466-3326; Wildcat Mountain website

 Time and distance from Boston: 4 1/2 hours, 217 miles